RegalonaManda/Avi-Player/README.md

 ## 2. Pre-rendered videos on video games

-Pre-rendering is the process in which video footage is not rendered in real-time by the hardware that is outputting or playing back the video.
-Instead, the video is a recording of footage that was previously rendered on different equipment.
-Since we are learning how to implement a video player to use it on our games projects, I think it is important to explain a little bit what their uses are, their advantatges, their disadvantages, etc.

-The most common use of a video player in video games is for cut-scenes.
-But we can also use it for an intro animation of the studio, intermissions, credits, etc. However, pre-rendered cutscenes are mostly rejected by users nowadays, but we will talk about that later.
-One of the first games to extensively use pre-rendered graphics along with full motion video was [The 7th Guest](https://en.wikipedia.org/wiki/The_7th_Guest).
-Here is a video with the cutscenes of the game.
-<div style="position:relative;height:0;padding-bottom:52.18%"><iframe src="https://www.youtube.com/embed/9TOkdq55zhw?ecver=2" style="position:absolute;width:100%;height:100%;left:0" width="690" height="360" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe></div>
+Pre-rendering refers to the process of recording video footage that was previously rendered on different equipment, as opposed to rendering it in real-time during playback.
+In the context of game development, video players are commonly used for cut-scenes, studio introductions, intermissions, and credits.
+Although pre-rendered cutscenes have lost some popularity in recent years, they are still a powerful narrative tool that can enhance the player's experience.

+The first game to extensively use pre-rendered graphics alongside full-motion video was The 7th Guest.
+Since then, pre-rendered cutscenes have been widely adopted in video games for their ability to convey story and character development.
+Cutscenes can serve as an introduction to the game's world, a reward for the player's achievements, or an intermission that provides context or clues for the next level.

 Since then, pre-rendered cutscenes have been used in a lot of videogames because of its narrative strength.
 We can see them as an introductory video to the main game, an intermission, a video that is played after a certain event, etc.
 We can see some examples here.